 The microlensing community held a data challenge in 2018 with the aim of stimulating research into microlensing modeling in preparation for the Roman Mission.

-The analysis and modeling of microlensing events has always been a computationally-intensive and time-consuming task, requiring a powerful computer cluster as well as well sampled lightcurves.
-While the number of interesting events with adequate data remained fairly low, it has been practical to perform a careful interactive analysis of each one, often with the aid of a powerful computer cluster.
-Even so, a number of challenges remain, particularly concerning the analysis of triple lenses.
+Historically, the analysis and modeling of microlensing events has always been a computationally-intensive and time-consuming task, requiring a powerful computer cluster as well as well sampled lightcurves.
+While the number of interesting events with adequate data remained fairly low, it was practical to perform a careful interactive analysis of each one, often with the aid of a powerful computer cluster, but modern surveys are expected to produce terabyte and larger scale data products and thousands of microlensing detections (Penny et al., Johnson et al. 2020) and this approach will not scale.
+In addition, there are a number of outstanding challenges in microlensing modeling, particularly concerning the analysis of triple lenses.

-A number of software packages for microlensing modeling have been made publicly-available and we recommend that entrants explore them.
+A number of software packages for microlensing modeling were made publicly-available to support entrant.
 Details of these can be found under the Software Tab

 Tiffany Meshkat from IPAC kindly developed a Python notebook tutorial which provides an introduction to three public microlensing packages: PyLIMA, MulensModel and muLAn.
 This is a great way to get started if you're new to the field!
 Click here to download a tarball of the notebook, data and instructions, or visit the IPAC website

 Four teams entered the 2018 challenge, including 7 people who were newcomers to the field, all of whom were successful in classifying and modeling the dataset using a variety of techniques.

 A full overview of the challenge and the results can be found here and was presented at the Roman Science Team Community Briefing in 2021.